 UMA acknowledges that there may be instances where students cannot complete their externship within the allotted grading period.
 UMA offers an Externship Extension which is equivalent to one additional grading period.
 At the end of the regularly scheduled externship, students who have not completed the required externship hours will receive an Externship Extension ("EE" grade) for that grading period.
-Students will be scheduled for one additional grading period, beginning with the first day following the end of the original grading period, to complete all necessary externship hours.
+Students will be scheduled for one additional grading period beginning with the first day following the end of the original grading period to complete all necessary externship hours.
 Students in the Health Information Technology program are not eligible for an externship extension.

 Students who complete the required hours within the Externship Extension grading period will receive a final grade based on course performance.
 The "EE" grade for the original grading period is not changed.
-Hours earned during the first grading period are transferred into the Externship Extension period and are credited towards completion of the externship requirement.
+Unless otherwise noted in this policy, hours from the first grading period and the extension(s) are combined towards completion of the externship requirement.

-Students who do not complete the required hours within the Externship Extension grading period may be granted, on a case-by-case basis, one final grading period to complete their hours upon review and approval by the appropriate school officials.
-Hours earned in the original course and subsequent extensions are transferred to the final extension grading period.
+Students who do not complete the required hours within the Externship Extension grading period may be granted, on a case-by-case basis, a third attempt to complete their hours with an approved appeal by the appropriate school officials.
+Unless otherwise noted in this policy, hours earned in the original course and subsequent extensions are added to the hours completed during the final extension grading period to determine completion of the externship requirement.

-Students who do not complete the required hours after all allowable extensions (one extension and one appeal) will receive an "F" grade in the final grading period and will be required to repeat the course in its entirety.
-In special circumstances, the Campus Director (ground) or Dean of Online Programs (online) may grant one additional appeal period (4th and final attempt) for students who are unable to complete their hours due to circumstances beyond the student's control.
+Students who do not complete the required externship hours after all allowable extensions within the same program (one extension and one appeal) will receive an "F" grade in the final grading period and will be required to repeat the course in its entirety.